bjorn3/goodgame_empire_import/Readme.md

-# A importer for goodgame empire
+# A importer for the game goodgame empire

+# Development discontinued.

 ## Quick Start